googleapis/google-cloud-node/README.md

 ```

-## Google Cloud Speech (Limited Preview)
+## Google Cloud Speech (Beta)

-> **This is a Limited Preview release of Google Cloud Speech.** This feature is not covered by any SLA or deprecation policy and may be subject to backward-incompatible changes.
+> **This is a Beta release of Google Cloud Speech.** This feature is not covered by any SLA or deprecation policy and may be subject to backward-incompatible changes.

 - [API Documentation][gcloud-speech-docs]
 - [Official Documentation][cloud-speech-docs]